jorexdeveloper/bs-lang/brainfuck/LostKingdomBF/README.txt

 The parser is somewhat limited but very functional.
-A better parser may be implemented in the distant future, perhaps in a future project, this was not planned for the first release as coding a decent parser in Brainfuck is non-trivial.
+A better parser may be implemented in the distant future, perhaps in a future project, this was not planned for the first release as coding a decent parser in brainfuck is non-trivial.

 If you write a review of this game I would appreciate it very much if you